joethorley/datalist/README.md

 datalist
 ====

-datalist is an R package to convert data sets for import into JAGS, WinBUGS and OpenBUGS and to generate data.frames for predicting the effects of particular variables.
+datalist is an R package to numericise, centre and standardise data sets for import into JAGS, WinBUGS and OpenBUGS and to generate data.frames for predicting the effects of particular variables.